Welcome to Counseling and Psychological Services (CAPS)

 Column 1

-CAPS hours are 8am - 6pm Monday - Thursday, and 8am - 5pm on Friday.
+CAPS is committed to creating an environment based on our values of multicultural, multi-disciplinary and multi-theoretical practices that allow our diverse student body to access care, receive high quality services and take positive pathways to mental health.
 We are happy to offer both in-person and virtual services.
-CAPS is committed to creating an environment based on our values of multicultural, multi-disciplinary and multi-theoretical practices that allow our diverse student body to access care, receive high quality services and take positive pathways to mental health.

 Our Front Desk (Michigan Union 4th Floor) is open and ready to help support you -- staff members are available throughout the day to assist you with your needs to answer questions, and get you to the right place.
 We can be reached by phone at: (734) 764-8312.